-History of Our Town
+History of Mineral Point

 Mineral Point was an important center of early Wisconsin government.
 In 1829 Mineral Point became the county seat of the newly formed Iowa County.
 Mineral Point is “where Wisconsin began” when Henry Dodge was inaugurated the first governor of the newly formed Wisconsin Territory on July 4,1836, in downtown Mineral Point.
 In the 1830s Mineral Point was a bustling, growing city that attracted many politically significant and influential people.
 Historians say that for over a decade the lead-mining country controlled Territorial Wisconsin, and the politics of Mineral Point controlled the mining country.
-Then in 1849, the California Gold Rush resulted in an exodus from the young city, and Mineral Point fell into a state of depression.
+In 1849, the California Gold Rush resulted in an exodus from the young city, and Mineral Point fell into a state of depression.

 The discovery of zinc near the bottom of empty lead mines soon followed, and by 1891 the Mineral Point Zinc Company was the largest zinc oxide works in the United States.
 Agriculture became an important part of Mineral Point, and by the turn of the century the dairy industry was well-established.
 “Mineral Point” beef earned its own brand at the Chicago Stock market due to the quality of meat produced by cattle grazing on the native blue grasses.